/

 Advisories

-Chainguard Container for selenium
+Chainguard Container for selenium-node-firefox

 Chainguard Containers are regularly-updated, secure-by-default container images.